Become a Member

 But we like quantifiable benefits, too!
 Such as…

-- Deeply discounted member-rate registrations to the DLF Forum for all others from your institution (about $300 savings per person)
+- Discounted registrations to the DLF Forum for others from your institution

 - Reductions on tuition for programs like FORCE11 Scholarly Communications Institute ($150 savings) and the Digital Humanities Summer Institute ($230 savings/registrant, available to everyone from your institution—faculty and students included!)